-With autumn here, we are looking forward to the cooler weather and spending more time with our furry companions outdoors.
-From playing in the backyard leaves to taking long walks on the beach, hiking or camping, it is important to keep an eye out for pesky ticks on your pup.
-There are 5 common places ticks like to hide on pets, here’s how to find them and protect your four-legged friends.
+With every season change, we are looking forward to spending more time with our furry companions outdoors.
+From playing in the backyard leaves to taking long walks on the beach, hiking or camping, it is important to keep an eye out and protect your pets from ticks.
+There are five common places ticks like to hide on pets, here’s how to find them and protect your four-legged friends.

-The signs and symptoms of a tick might not be as pronounced as other ailments.
-For example “, Often other than seeing the tick on your pet, there are no other symptoms.
+The signs of a tick might not be as pronounced as other ailments.
+For example “, Often other than seeing the tick on your pet, there are no other signs.
 The area around where the tick is attached may become red,” states on-site Trupanion veterinarian, Dr. Sarah Nold.

 How to detect ticks on pets